hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 Such a service will therefore need to know about the network addresses of the service(s) that it is to call.

 One option would be to hard-code these addresses into the services that need them.
-While this might work for a very small number of static services, it is not too difficult to see that as we increase the number of services that this solution quickly becomes unmanagable.
+While this might work for a very small number of static services, it is not too difficult to see that as we increase the number of services that this solution quickly becomes unmanageable.
 Another problem with this solution is that it does not work particularly well when we have a dynamic environment.
 For example, we could imagine the list of valid addresses for a service changing due to:

 * An instance of the service might terminate